Henry Paulson: Civic activities

 Paulson has been described as an avid nature lover.
 He has been a member of The Nature Conservancy for decades and was the organization's board chairman and co-chair of its Asia-Pacific Council.
-In that capacity, Paulson worked with former President of the People's Republic of China Jiang Zemin to preserve the Tiger Leaping Gorge in Yunnan.
+In that capacity, Paulson worked with former President of China Jiang Zemin to preserve the Tiger Leaping Gorge in Yunnan.
 Paulson co-chaired a group called Risky Business that raised awareness of the projected economic impact of climate change.
 He is a long-time supporter of Rare (conservation organization) where his wife Wendy is the Chair Emerita.

 Paulson co-chairs the Aspen Economic Strategy Group with Erskine Bowles.
 He was the founding Chairman of the Advisory Board of the School of Economics and Management of Tsinghua University in Beijing.

 Notable among the members of Bush's cabinet, Paulson has said he is a strong believer in the effect of human activity on global warming and advocates immediate action to decrease this effect.

 During his tenure as CEO of Goldman Sachs, Paulson oversaw the corporate donation of 680000 acres on the forested Chilean side of Tierra del Fuego, bringing criticism from Goldman shareholder groups.
 He further donated to conservancy causes US$100 million of assets from his wealth, and has pledged his entire fortune for the same purpose upon his death.